calligraphic/ca-job-board/src/Profiles/EmployerProfile/components/EmployerProfileItem/EmployerProfileItem.README.md

 Features of a premium profile from the spec:

 - Way to upload videos for employee testimonials, videos about how great it is to work at the company, etc.
-- Pictures (basic profile includes also, but limited?)
+- Pictures (basic profile includes also, but limited
+)
 - Awards received by the company
 - Templates for different look - custom color scheme
 - External URL - site using custom URL that employers can share as their online home for careers.